-Treating dental (tooth, gum and jaw) problems with "energetic" remedies
+Treating oral (tooth, gum and jaw) problems with "energetic" remedies

 - Homeopathic help with chronic dental pain

-- Testimonial: tooth root infection cured with homeopathic remedy
+- Testimonial: deep-seated tooth root infection cured with homeopathic remedy

 - Cell salts for dental healing